merge/skulls/x230t/README.md

 ## First-time installation
 #### before you begin
-Run Linux on your X230, install `dmidecode` and run `sudo ./x230_skulls.sh`.
+Run Linux on your X230 Tablet, install `dmidecode` and run `sudo ./x230t_skulls.sh`.
 It simply prints system information and helps you to be up to date.

-Make sure you have the latest skulls-x230 package release by running `./x230_skulls.sh -U`.
+Make sure you have the latest skulls-x230t package release by running `./x230t_skulls.sh -U`.

 #### original BIOS update / EC firmware (optional)
-If the script, `sudo ./x230_skulls.sh` says "The installed original BIOS is very old.", it means that you have a BIOS version that may include an EC version older than 1.14.
+If the script, `sudo ./x230t_skulls.sh` says "The installed original BIOS is very old.", it means that you have a BIOS version that may include an EC version older than 1.14.